tumacell/ICT4HM103-3004/README.md

 Distributed key-value store enables alredy in-use applications such as DNS (domain name system), public key directory, stock trades.

 **Theres a fixed # of nodes / processes and each of these has some input value.
-Then consensus protocol happens meaning that the protocol terminates and alld correct nodes decide on the same value and that value must be proposd by some correct node.
-Some of the node migth be faulty =/= correct node.**
+Then consensus protocol happens meaning that the protocol terminates and all correct nodes decide on the same value and that value must be proposed by some correct (real) node.
+Some of the nodes migth be faulty =/= correct node.**

 When I pay money to my friend in BTC, I will broadcast the transaction to all the BTC nodes.
 The block is signed by me and it includes my friend's public key and a hash pointer.
 And this is broadcast to every node.
 My friend does not need to have a node on the network, the BTC will be their's regardless.